My Al Capone Museum | home

 Fred Burke, Fred Goetz, Gus Winkeler.

 Capone bodyguard Louis "Little New York" Campagna is also sent with the American boys as he knows New York like the back of his hand.
 He makes a mistake that infuriates Capone by calling his girl back home in Chicago from his mother's house.
-Authorities have tapped the lines.
+Authorities had tapped the lines.
 No one will be sought for the murder of Yale.

 Probably because police are happy that one less gangster is alive in their city.
-The abandoned car is found with a thompson in it linked to gangland armourer Peter Von Frantzius back in Chicago.
+The abandoned car is found with a thompson submachine gun in it and it is linked to gangland armourer Peter Von Frantzius back in Chicago.